gamingwithevets/simu8-frontend/README.md

 Note that when single-step mode is disabled, the screen and the memory shown in the data memory viewer may flicker.
 This is because data memory may be grabbed when SimU8's `coreStep` function is running.

+Also note that the frontend uses a function that doesn't exist in the main SimU8 code, and only exists in my fork.
+You may need to modify the frontend code if you want to use LifeEmu's SimU8 code.

 # Images
 This emulator uses images extracted from the ES PLUS emulators.
 To get them, you need to open the emulator EXE (`<model> Emulator.exe`) and DLL (`fxESPLUS_P<num>.dll`) in a program like [7-Zip](https://7-zip.org) or [Resource Hacker](http://angusj.com/resourcehacker).
 - For the interface, you need to extract bitmap **3001** from the emulator **DLL**.